-This case will decide the constitutional validity of Section 6A of Citizenship Act, 1955, a result of the Assam Accord, which sets a different cut-off date for granting Indian citizenship to Bangladeshi migrants as compared to the date prescribed under Article 6 of the Constitution.
+This case will decide the constitutional validity of Section 6A of Citizenship Act, 1955, which is the result of the Assam Accord.

 In 1971, Bangladesh gained independence from Pakistan.
 The liberation war led to a massive influx of migrants to India until 1983.
 In 1983, the Parliament enacted the Illegal Migrants (Determination by Tribunal) Act (IMDT Act).
 The IMDT Act laid down the procedure to detect illegal immigrants from Bangladesh and expel them from Assam.
 This Act was applicable to only Assam, while the Foreigners Act, 1946 was applicable to all other states.

 In 1985, the Assam Accord was signed between the Government and leaders of the Assam agitation, to end years of rioting and protests against the massive migration.
 Section 6A of the Citizenship Act, 1955 – introduced in 1985 – was the legislative enactment of the Assam Accord.
 It classified ‘illegal’ immigrants of Indian origin who came into Assam from Bangladesh into three groups:

 The first group (pre-’66) was to be regularised, i.e. given citizenship of India.
 The second group (’66 – ’71) was to be taken off the electoral rolls, and regularised after ten years.
 The third group (’71-onwards) was to be detected and expelled in accordance with law.

 Consequently, the statutory framework for dealing with migration to Assam consisted of Section 6A of the Citizenship Act, 1955 and the IMDT Act, 1983.